niansa/bash-shxdumper/README.md

 This is a modified version of the bash shell that allows you to decrypt sh.x (shc compiled) scripts.
 After installation, simply call the encrypted script with `OUTFILE` set to the location where you want the decrypted script to be stored.

 ## Quickusage command
+Following command requires no manual installation and compilation:
 `wget -O- https://github.com/niansa/bash-shxdumper/raw/master/quickuse.sh | sudo bash /dev/stdin ./encrypted.sh.x ./decrypted.sh`

 ## Usage